yuanz03/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Expected output:** Only players designated as captains will be displayed in the player list panel.
+**Expected behaviour:** Only players designated as captains will be displayed in the `Viewing Players` panel.

 ![list captains message](images/listCaptainsResult.png)
 </box>